These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 The User shall not monitor the Software’s performance or functionality for any competitive purpose.
 The User agrees not to access the Software for the purpose of developing or operating a competitive product or service or copying the Software’s features or user interface.

-The User is liable for its employees and its other professionals (such as external counsels, IT professionals, etc.) to comply with the provisions of the General Terms and Conditions, Software Service Agreement, and other contractual obligations.
+The User is liable for its employees and other affiliated professionals (such as external counsels, IT professionals, etc.) use of the software and shall ensure they comply with the provisions of these General Terms and Conditions and any additional Software as a Service Agreement.

 5. Conflict of Interest when providing Assistance

-Eperoto undertakes not to engage in Assistance in a matter with any third party if that third party is a counterparty or otherwise has an opposing interest in the same matter or dispute which has been subject to Assistance. (i.e., Eperoto will not assist in analyzing the same specific dispute for more than one of the parties or stakeholders in the dispute).
-Eperoto may however freely enter into contractual relationship with any third party without restrictions.
+Eperoto undertakes not to engage in Assistance in a matter with any third party if that third party is a counterparty or otherwise has an opposing interest in the same matter that already has been subject to Assistance. (i.e., Eperoto will not assist in analysing the same specific dispute for more than one of the parties or stakeholders in the dispute).
+Eperoto may however freely enter contractual relationship with any third party without restrictions.

 6. Limitation of Liability regarding the use of the Software

-If the User has not paid to access and use the Software (e.g., test users, expert users), Eperoto’s liability is limited to SEK 1,000.
+If the User has not paid to access and use the Software (e.g., test users, expert users, trial user), Eperoto’s liability is limited to SEK 1,000, but never for any damages caused by the User’s inability to use the software (for example during server down-time).

 Eperoto’s liability for damages caused by Third-Party Applications shall never exceed the amount Eperoto is entitled to reclaim from the Third-Party Application provider(s).